genievot/SteemKit/README.md

 ## Feature:
 - Transfers, Donations with ease
-- Beautiful mobile app will be available for it's use
+- Beautiful mobile app available for it's use
-- More to upload...
+- Byteball Steem Username Payments Integration
+- Uvote, Follow, Resteem, Delegate all with QR
+- QR is real world entity.
+It's more effective in real world.
+- Post qr images anywhere
+- Developer friendly, Just split data with $ and read qr for your apps.

 ### Running documentation locally
 Run these commands to set up the documentation: